By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 There has been more media coverage of the problems of mental illness and how this is affecting society.
 Unfortunately, the trend has been to portray everyone who commits a crime as somehow mentally ill and as different from the rest of us.

 The truth of the matter is that those with a diagnosed mental illness are far more likely to be victims of crime than perpetrators.
 The labeling of those who have harmed others is all too often a label added on to them after the crime was committed.
 Saying that the person who became violent was mentality ill and this makes others feel safer.
 It can’t happen to me if I avoid “those people.”

 What has been left out of this conversation is the role that stress in triggering violent behavior.
 Much more needs to be done to identify those under extreme stress and prevent that stress from developing into a diagnosable mental illness.
 Prevention in the mental health field pays big dividends for the person under stress and for society.

-Unfortunately the trend has been to deny that average people can become overwhelmed by life’s challenges and then develop a mental illness.
-Our systems continue to try to restrict help to those who are “broken” rather than seeing people with a mental health issues as capable of healing and change.
+Unfortunately, the trend has been to deny that average people can become overwhelmed by life’s challenges and then develop a mental illness.
+Our systems continue to try to restrict help to those who are “broken” rather than seeing people with mental health issues as capable of healing and change.

 Mental illness or mental health?

-In the upcoming year I want to write more on the conflict currently going on in our delivery systems between the concept of the mentally ill with its implication that those who have a mental illness never get better, and the belief that there is such things as mental health, recovery and wellness.
+In the upcoming year, I want to write more on the conflict currently going on in our delivery systems between the concept of the mentally ill with its implication that those who have a mental illness never get better, and the belief that there are such things as mental health, recovery, and wellness.
 Stay tuned for some posts on how I and others think mental illnesses develop and how people recover from them.